eavonius/powerdelivery/reference.markdown

 Delivery:Role -Up {
   param($target, $config, $node)

-  # You must install PowerDeliveryNode using chocolatey
+  # You must install PowerDeliveryNode using chocolatey in a
-  # or something else on the remote node first.
+  # role that has run before this one on the remote node first.
   Import-Module PowerDeliveryNode

   # $releasePath will be C:\Users\<User>\AppData\Roaming\<Project>\Current
   # pointing to a yyyyMMdd_HHmmss folder in the same directory.
   $releasePath = New-DeliveryReleasePath $target [Environment]::GetFolderPath("AppData")
 } -Down {

+	# You must install PowerDeliveryNode using chocolatey in a
+  # role that has run before this one on the remote node first.
+  Import-Module PowerDeliveryNode

   # This will rollback a previous release.
 If no previous
   # release exists it will be the same path as current.